sebgreg/react-native-elements/docs/rnw-progress.md

 - fix: changed pointerEvents; `box-none` for parent View, `none` for Image
 - fix: changed the way Animated was being used:
   - switched from ValueXY to Value - only need X
-  - keep one instance-wide Animated.Value instead of creating new.
-Change value via SetValue()
+  - keep one Animated.Value instead of creating new.
+Change value via Animated.event()
   - simplified interpolations

 ### SearchBar changes